 All links go directly to official Tupelo, Oklahoma government websites.

 Economically, Tupelo is primarily supported by agriculture, with many residents engaged in farming and ranching.
 The town is also known for its annual events, such as the Tupelo Rodeo, which showcases local talent and draws visitors from surrounding areas.
-Historically, Tupelo was established in the early 1900s and has maintained its small-town atmosphere while adapting to modern needs.
+Historically, Tupelo was established and has maintained its small-town atmosphere while adapting to modern needs.
 The town's commitment to preserving its heritage is evident in the well-maintained neighborhoods, including the Tupelo Historic District, which features several homes dating back to the early 20th century.

 Jail & Inmate Records